yanfeiwong/adafactor-8bit/README.md

 - **The PyTorch Team** for providing the foundational optimizer implementation and the C++ Extension toolchain.

 ### Technical Review & Discussion
-- **Qwen, ChatGLM, and DeepSeek** (large language models) for valuable technical discussions and code reviews on CUDA low-level optimization, memory safety mechanisms, and cross-platform compilation pipeline design.
+- **Qwen, DeepSeek, ChatGPT, and ChatGLM** for technical discussions and code reviews on CUDA optimization, memory safety, cross-platform compilation, and implementation design.

 ## 🏛️ License